Understanding Failures of Deep Networks via Robust Feature Extraction: Failure mode generation

-\textbf{Feature selection}.
-To reduce dimensionality, we compute the mutual information between each feature and failure labels in the group, and select the top-$20$ features, sorted by mutual information values.
+\textbf{Feature selection}: To reduce dimensionality, we compute the mutual information between each feature and failure labels in the group, and select the top-$20$ features, sorted by mutual information values.
 Mutual information estimates the information gained via the feature on the failure label variable in addition to its prior (i.e., the base error rate).
-Using mutual information for feature selection aligns with our goal of building decision trees with the features, as the same metric is used to estimate the value of splits in the tree. \\ \textbf{Truncation and rule generation}.
-All trees are truncated to a low depth ($\leq 3$).
-We choose to explain failure modes by using paths in the tree as summary rules that have an error coverage higher than a given threshold $\tau$ and an error rate of at least $\baseerrorrate + \rho$.
-Both $\rho$ and $\tau$ are adjustable.
-We seek to generate leaf nodes as target, understandable clusters with high concentrations of failure.
+Using mutual information for feature selection aligns with our goal of building decision trees with the features, as the same metric is used to estimate the value of splits in the tree. \\ \textbf{Truncation and rule generation}: All trees are truncated to a low depth ($\leq 3$).
+We choose to explain failure modes by using paths in the tree as summary rules that have an error coverage higher than a given threshold $\tau$ and an error rate of at least $\baseerrorrate + \delta$.
+Both $\delta$ and $\tau$ are adjustable.
 This procedure is described in Appendix Algorithm \ref{alg:feature_id}.

-We also have noted that users engaging with the output \methodname\ may prefer to disable certain features in an interactive manner during this process based on their domain knowledge or to understand the impact of some specific features on failure.